 Get your marketing team set up with some KPI's that you can continually track, to record your progress over time.
 It will keep your team united over tangible goals, allow individuals to track their progress in tangible ways, and add a level of organization and efficiency to your campaigns that will help you better determine when things are going right, and when they are going wrong

-Make sure to match your KPI's to your existing goals, as shown in the diagram below from Hubspot.
+Make sure to match your KPI's to your existing goals.

 Last but not least, as a leader, it's your job to maintain your cool attitude and try not to panic.
 Marketing difficulties can lead to a lot of negative feedback from upper management because any mistake you make is often visible and public.